Skip to content

 • Backing: The protective outer layer guarding the rest of the patch from the environment

-How are Transdermal Patches Manufactured?
+How Are Transdermal Patches Manufactured?

 Transdermal patches are manufactured in various ways depending on the patch type and the drug solution.

-One way to manufacture transdermal patches is by coating the initial material with the solution BEFORE cutting and processing it.
-This has the benefit of potentially allowing a one-pass production process, but it isn’t always feasible given the nature of certain drugs that might limit the amount of handling.
+This potentially allows a one-pass production process, but it isn’t always feasible, given the nature of certain drugs that might limit the amount of handling.

-Another transdermal patch manufacturing method is outsourcing the adhesive patch from a flexible material converter.
 The converter cuts out the shape of the adhesive and leaves an area to which the final solution can be applied AFTER the body of the product is created.

-Lastly, it’s possible to acquire the adhesive patch from a converter while manufacturing your own secondary part loaded with the transdermal solution.
-This second part can then be attached to the converted adhesive to create your final product.
+Lastly, it’s possible to acquire the adhesive patch from a converter while manufacturing your own secondary part loaded with the transdermal solution

 avatar